Pacnatz/TripleTen-Practice-Repo/TripleTen Notes/Sprint 12.md

 <span class="blue-text-bold">Stream</span> - A sequence of data coming from some source such as a network for file system.
 Data in a stream is transmitted in chunks of 64KB.
 To get the entire request body, you need to merge all the chunks together

+In Node.js, **HTTP request bodies arrive in chunks**, not all at once.
 ###### The event model:
 <span class="blue-text-bold">on()</span> - How you listen to events on an incoming HTTP request
 ```javascript